RapidScada/scada-community/README.md

 # scada-community
-Modules and tools for Rapid SCADA developed by the community
+Modules and tools for Rapid SCADA developed by the community.

 Other known GitHub repositories related to Rapid SCADA:
 * OPC UA Driver https://github.com/syndrome5/KpOpcUA